 - Skin: hydration, regeneration, purification

 What’s even better is that castor oil also acts directly on your health.
 It appeases severe pain where modern medicine cannot always do something.
 Want to know more?
-Try a castor oil massage.
+Try a CO massage.

 Castor oil can also be combined with other vegetal oils (Coco, Argan, Jojoba…) or even essential oils.
 This will reinforce its action and will create new healing possibilities.

-HOWEVER, and I need to insist on that point, I strongly advise not to swallow castor oil as it is a very powerful laxative.
+HOWEVER, and I need to insist on that point, I strongly advise not to swallow CO as it is a very powerful laxative.
 It is too powerful to use without receiving medical advice.
 This is also why I do not recommend it for inducing labor.

-This “darker” version is a cousin of the traditional oil.
+This “darker” version is a cousin of the traditional CO.
 Those two are very close in composition, the difference is all in the making.

 - Reduction of stretch marks due to pregnancy